Ananttyagi07/Ananttyagi07/README.md

 🦀 Rust + 🌐 Web3 (Solana Superteam soon)

+🧠 Training models. 🔧 Quantizing them. 🚀 Running them on GPUs.
+I work with PyTorch (completed), TensorFlow (learning), and optimize models for low-resource environments.
+All this powers Linux Anant — an AI-first, developer OS I'm building.
+I like code that ships and models that run fast.

 📚 Always learning. 🚀 Always shipping.
 Let’s rewire how devs build, break, and secure systems.